telegramdesktop/tdesktop/doc/building-msvc.md

     ..\depot_tools\fetch breakpad
     ..\depot_tools\gclient sync

+`gclient sync` might print `Error: client not configured; see 'gclient config'` - You can safely ignore it.

 There's now a src folder within a src folder: D:\TBuild\Libraries\breakpad\src\src.
 Telegram only expects one src folder.
 Either via the command line or File Explorer, rename the top-level src folder and move the inner src folder one level up.
 This way, what was once breakpad\src\src\client is now breakpad\src\client, etc.

 #####Building library